 - Worked for the United Way of East Central Iowa before taking over as director of basketball operations

 - Stamp married her husband, Quinn, in the summer of 2015.
-They have a daughter, Mavis.
+They have two kids, Mavis and Wyn.